Research the Employer

 Dining Etiquette Handbook

 The Career Center in conjunction with the Student Engagement and Leadership Center host a dining etiquette experience called Miner Manners to prepare students for an interview over a meal.
-We invite you to register for this special event hosted each long semester.
-If you are unable to attend or missed the event this semester, you can still benefit from the Etiquette Handbook (PDF).
+We invite you to register for this special event hosted during the spring semester.
+Dates available here.